radapdal/process/webdevelopmentworkflow.md

 ### Release Notes

-The Dev Lead will collect the release notes from the Release manager in JIRA.
+The Dev Lead will collect the Release Notes from the Release manager in JIRA.
 This document briefly outlines the expected modules of the project for easier review.